cambridge-ceu/csd3/systems/files/ceuadmin.md

     It is necessary to edit `lib/pkcs11_privkey.c` to make `ck_rsa_pkcs_pss_params` definition explicit.
 Then there is error with guile so we use --disable-guile.

+[^lemma]: **lemma**

-[^lemma]: The documentation indicates a requirement of gcc/9.4, boost/1.78, OpenMP/3.1 and/or Intel MKL Library 2019 Update 1 but it is possible to proceed with gcc/11, cmake-3.19.7-gcc-5.4-5gbsejo, boost-1.66.0-gcc-5.4.0-slpq3un, ceuadmin/bgen.
+    The documentation indicates a requirement of gcc/9.4, boost/1.78, OpenMP/3.1 and/or Intel MKL Library 2019 Update 1 but it is possible to proceed with gcc/11, cmake-3.19.7-gcc-5.4-5gbsejo, boost-1.66.0-gcc-5.4.0-slpq3un, ceuadmin/bgen.

 [^axel]: The following scripts avoid option `--without-ssl`.

     ```bash